 Emergency responders put themselves in danger repeatedly in the line of duty, and heat waves are no exception.
-Police officers, firefighters, paramedics, and the many others who protect people during heat waves need information to understand how to find and help those who are most vulnerable, while ensuring they are protected themselves.
+Police officers, firefighters, paramedics, and the many others who protect people during heat waves need information to understand how to find and help those who are most disproportionately affected, while ensuring they are protected themselves.
 In order to support this population, the Federal Emergency Management Agency (FEMA) U.S. Fire Administration and the International Association of Fire Fighters (IAFF) developed the Emergency Incident Rehabilitation (PDF) report to inform decision makers of heat exposures that firefighters and other emergency responders face.
 The IAFF also hosts the Emergency Incident Rehabilitation Program, which contains training resources and other information.

 When planning for extreme weather events that could knock out power and/or reduce transportation options, the emPOWER Map can be used to understand where Medicare beneficiaries or those who rely upon electricity-dependent medical and assistive equipment reside.
-People with mental illness (including older adults and those taking prescription medications that impair the body's ability to regulate temperature) can also be at increased risk of disease and death in extreme heat: the Substance Abuse and Mental Health Services Administration provides helpful information for serving these populations.
+People with mental health conditions (including older adults and those taking prescription medications that impair the body's ability to regulate temperature) can also be at increased risk of disease and death in extreme heat: the Substance Abuse and Mental Health Services Administration provides helpful information for serving these populations.
 Finally, a range of forecasting tools can keep you apprised of upcoming heat events on many time scales.

 People who work outdoors—in agriculture, fishing, construction, or other service areas—or in situations where they don't have access to air conditioning are at risk for heat-related illnesses and injuries.
 These workers may have job tasks requiring great physical exertion, and the use of personal protective clothing and equipment may trap heat and prevent cooling.
 Many of these workers, particularly farm workers, may not have easy and quick access to water and shade.
 Lack of acclimatization in new workers and during heat waves also puts workers at higher risk.
 Some outdoor workers may also suffer from increased temperatures in cities due to the urban heat island effect, which can increase temperatures by 18 to 27°F (10 to 15°C) during the day, and 9 to 18°F (5 to 10°C) at night in urban areas compared to rural areas.